LNicholsonDev/Portfolio/README.md

 # Leah’s Portfolio

 ## ABOUT ME
-Hi there!
-I'm a dedicated software developer and data analyst based in Washington state.
-I'm excited to share my projects through this portfolio.
+Welcome to my repository!
+I'm a software developer and data analyst based in Washington state.
+I'm excited to share my projects with you through this portfolio.

-I developed strong programming skills through independent study and a programming certification this year.
+I developed strong programming skills through independent study and a programming certification this year (2025).
 My passion for data science is driven by a desire to tackle challenging problems in business and science.

 Below you will find a collection of my work - Python projects, statistical analyses, AI projects, SQL, database development, and other fun stuff.

-I am always happy to connect with potential employers and collaborators who share my passions.
+I am happy to connect with potential employers and collaborators who share my passions.
 Please feel welcome to message me with any comments or questions.

 Thanks for visiting!

 ## PROJECTS